UoB-COMSM0166/2025-group-4/README.md

   Accessibility options are available by default at no extra cost, ensuring **financial fairness**.

 - **Wider Reach**
-  Inclusive design expands the game’s potential audience, supporting long-term sustainability and **market diversity**.
+  Inclusive design expands the game's potential audience, supporting long-term sustainability and **market diversity**.

 ---